-3. After Losing My Status
+29. After Losing My Status

-A few days later, I saw the sister who had arranged the job for me.
+A few days later, I saw the sister in charge of the work of general affairs.
 As soon as I saw her, she gave me fellowship, saying, “Doing this job looks easy, but it must still be done with devotion,” then went on to talk about the truth of such aspects as wisdom and obedience.
-I murmured noncommittally, while my heart was like a seething fire, thinking, “You’re giving me fellowship?
-Like I know nothing!
-Wasn’t it I who gave you fellowship at the start?
-Now you’re telling it to me in turn.”
-Not one word of what my sister was fellowshiping sunk in; instead I just resented her verbosity.
+I voiced my agreement, but my heart was like a seething fire, thinking, “You’re giving me fellowship like I know nothing.
+Wasn’t it I who gave you this very fellowship before?
+Now you’re giving me fellowship in turn!”
+Not one word of what my sister was fellowshiping sank in; instead I just resented her verbosity.
 In the end I said impatiently, “Anything else?
 If not, then I’m off!”
-Once I got back, I kept wondering why I had such an attitude toward my sister.
+Once I got back, I kept wondering: “Why did I have such an attitude toward the sister?
 If her status had always been higher than mine or equal to it, would I have treated her this way?
 No, I wouldn’t have.
 Absolutely not!
 Wasn’t it because I had always led her, and now she in her turn was pointing things out to me that it left me unconvinced?
-Didn’t this show that I was dominated by thoughts of status?
+Didn’t this show that I was dominated by my desire for status?”
 I suddenly felt awful about my own shameful behavior and God’s words of judgment came to me: “The more you seek this way the less you will reap.
 The greater a person’s desire for status, the more seriously they will have to be dealt with and the more they must undergo great refinement.
 That kind of person is too worthless!
 They must be dealt with and judged adequately in order for them to thoroughly let go of that.
 If you pursue this way until the end, you will reap nothing.
 Those who do not pursue life cannot be transformed; those who do not thirst for the truth cannot gain the truth.
 You don’t focus on pursuing personal transformation and entering in; you always focus on those extravagant desires, and things that constrain your love for God and restrain you from getting close to Him.
 Can those things transform you?
 Can they bring you into the kingdom?
 If the object of your pursuit isn’t to seek the truth, then you may as well take advantage of this opportunity and return to the world to make a go of it.
 Wasting your time this way is really not worth it—why torture yourself?” (“Why Aren’t You Willing to Be a Foil?” in The Word Appears in the Flesh).
-Looking at God’s words and thinking about myself, I realized that what I was pursuing was not truth at all, nor was I seeking to satisfy God, but instead it was fame, gain and status.
-With status, my confidence was multiplied a hundred-fold; without it, I felt completely deflated, grumpy and so down that I couldn’t be bothered to work.
+Pondering God’s words and looking at myself, I started to realize that what I was pursuing was not truth and life at all, nor was I seeking to perform my duty to satisfy God, but instead I was pursuing empty things like fame, gain and status.
+When I had status, I was always on the ball with an energy that was inexhaustible.
+But when I lost my status, I felt limp and feeble, to the point where I even bore a constant grudge and became passive and slacked off my work, as though I had become a different person.
 I got really carried away with my status, bustling around concerning myself all day with these insignificant and worthless things and wasting so much time; and what did it get me in the end?
-The shameful behavior I showed today?
-Thinking of all that God had done for me, not only had I not comforted God’s heart with the trust He’d placed in me, but on the contrary, I resented the duty He had given me as being too lowly and I didn’t want to do it.
-So was I living up to my own conscience?
-I thanked God for His disclosure that allowed me to see the shame of my pursuit of my own fame, gain and status, and to recognize that I was being too haughty, too arrogant and was placing far too much importance on status.
+Is it the shameful behavior I showed today?
+Thinking of all that God had done for me, not only had I been unable to submit to His orchestrations and arrangements, nor pursue the truth or be devoted in my duty, but on the contrary I had resented the duty that was given to me as being beneath me and as having no development prospects, and I hadn’t wanted to do it.
+In behaving this way, I had shown myself to be entirely without the conscience or reason of a created being.
+I thanked God for His disclosure that allowed me to see the shame of my pursuit of my own fame, gain and status, and to recognize that I was arrogant and conceited and was placing far too much importance on status.